A penalty barrier framework for nonconvex constrained optimization: Introduction

 The idea of adopting and merging penalty and barrier approaches, in a variety of possible flavors and combinations, is certainly not new, tracing back at least to \cite{fiacco1964sequential}.
 Among several recent concretizations of this avenue, we refer to Curtis' work \cite{curtis2012penalty} for a comprehensive discussion and further references.
-Our motivation for developing this technique for constrained structured problems comes from previous experience while designing the interior point scheme \ipprox{} \cite{demarchi2024interior}.
+Our motivation for developing this technique for constrained structured problems stems from insights gained during the design of the interior point scheme \ipprox{} \cite{demarchi2024interior}.
 The key observation therein is that, with a pure barrier approach, the arising subproblems have a smooth term \emph{without} full domain.
-This nonstandard situation, together with a nonconvex and possibly extended-real-valued cost \(\cost\) and nonlinear constraints \(\c\), makes it difficult to adopt accelerated subsolvers. \footnote{ For comparison, most interior point algorithms for classical nonlinear programming transform the original problem into one with equalities and simple bounds only, treating the latter with a barrier and dampening search directions with a so-called \emph{fraction-to-the-boundary} rule to maintain strict feasibility (relative only to simple bounds) \cite{waechter2006implementation}. }
+This nonstandard situation, together with a nonconvex and possibly extended-real-valued cost \(\cost\) and nonlinear constraints \(\c(\x)\leq\zeros\), significantly restricts the range of subsolvers that can be employed.
+As a result, one cannot fully exploit more efficient optimization routines that would otherwise be suitable in an unconstrained or more structured setting.